johnlajoie/NOFC/NOFC/README.md

 	1. Navigate to your HDK-Software-Suite installation.
 	2. Copy and paste the contents of the `OSVR-Core` folder in this download into the `OSVR-Core` folder in your HDK Software Suite directory.
 		1. If it asks "Do you want to merge?" or "Do you want to overwrite" for any folders or files, say Yes To All

+### Step 3.1: Ceiling Mode

+In order to use ceiling mode (with the Nolo base station mounted on the ceiling), copy the file com_osvr_Nolo.dll over the file of the same name in the 'OSVR-Core\bin\osvr-plugins-0' folder in your HDK Software Suite directory.
+If you will be uning the Nolo base station normally, skip this step.

 ### Step 4: Choose a server configuration